sirmoncef/Labo/README.md

   - Implemented user authentication and authorization.
   - Managed the database using SQLite3/PostgreSQL.
   - Used **Gunicorn** for development to serve the Django application.
+  - Integrated a notification system with Django Channels to send real-time notifications: when users book appointments.

 - **Database**: PostgreSQL/SQLite3
 - **Version Control**: Git & GitHub